LauraBringmann/tvvarGAM/README.md

 # tvvarGAM
-tvvarGAM package as featured in [“A Tutorial on Estimating Time-Varying Vector Autoregressive Models” (Haslbeck, Bringmann & Waldorp, 2020)](https://doi.org/10.1080/00273171.2020.1743630).
+The tvvarGAM package, as featured in [“A Tutorial on Estimating Time-Varying Vector Autoregressive Models” (Haslbeck et al., 2020)](https://doi.org/10.1080/00273171.2020.1743630) and described in [“Changing dynamics: Time-varying autoregressive models using generalized additive modeling.”
+(Bringmann et al., 2017)](https://doi.org/10.1037/met0000085) and [“Modeling Nonstationary Emotion Dynamics in Dyads using a Time-Varying Vector-Autoregressive Model” (Bringmann et al., 2018)](https://doi.org/10.1080/00273171.2018.1439722)

 With this package one can estimate time-varying vector autoregressive models based on generalized additive models.
 It uses a regression form, making it easy to use.
 At the moment it can only handle gradual smooth change of both the intercept and the vector autoregressive parameters.